Michael Meighen: Political career

 Meighen is a longtime friend, advisor and fundraiser for former Progressive Conservative leader and Prime Minister Brian Mulroney, who appointed Meighen to the Senate in 1990, representing Ontario.
-Both he and Mulroney are lawyers at the law firm Norton Rose Fulbright Canada LLP.
+Both he and Mulroney were lawyers at the law firm Norton Rose Fulbright Canada LLP.
 They also attended law school together at Université Laval in Quebec City, along with other prominent Canadian political leaders such as Lucien Bouchard.

 In 1972 and again in 1974, he was the Progressive Conservative candidate in the Montreal riding of Westmount, losing on both occasions to Liberal Charles Drury.

 He served as national president of the Progressive Conservative Party from 1974 to 1977, during which time he oversaw the 1976 leadership convention that chose Joe Clark to succeed Robert Stanfield as party leader.

 More recently, Meighen was the only Conservative senator to vote in favour of same-sex marriage.
 He was a member of the Banking Trade and Commerce, National Security & Defense and Fisheries committees.
 Meighen also chaired the Senate Sub-Committee on Veterans Affairs.
 Meighen was vice-chair of the Senate Committee on National Defence and Security until February 2007, when the Prime Minister's Office instructed him and the chair of the Senate Foreign Affairs Committee, fellow moderate Tory Hugh Segal, to resign their positions.
 Reportedly, Prime Minister Stephen Harper wished to promote more ideologically conservative senators.
 Meighen resigned from the Senate on February 6, 2012, shortly before his 73rd birthday (he would have had to take mandatory retirement on his 75th).